MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 [!INCLUDE [AMS VI retirement announcement](./includes/important-ams-retirement-avi-announcement.md)]

-In this article, you'll learn how to use Azure OpenAI text summarization with Azure AI Video Indexer.
+This article shows you how to use Azure OpenAI text summarization with Azure AI Video Indexer.

 ## Prerequisites